Skip to content

 >$100 M

-• Market rate new construction projects require a Working Capital Escrow equal to 4% of the mortgage required at closing.
+• Market rate new construction projects require a Working Capital Escrow equal to 4% of the mortgage is required at closing.
 This deposit must be funded by the borrower with cash or a letter of credit.
-Half of this escrow (2% of the mortgage) will be dedicated to cover change orders during construction.
+Half of this escrow (2% of the mortgage amount) will be dedicated to cover change orders during construction and the other 2% for excess soft costs.
 Market rate and affordable substantial rehabilitation projects require a 2% Working Capital Escrow – the contingency allowance covers change orders.